alexcpn/go_grpc_2022/k8sdeployment/README.md

 NAME           TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE grpc-service   NodePort   10.96.183.115   <none>        8080:30036/TCP   66s
 ```
+## Port forward to expose the service outside the cluster

 We will use port forwarding and expose the service ingress 8080 to local host